 The part about Mexico

-I have no idea how much coverage the situation is getting back home, but when I did a Google search for articles about it, I found very little in the US media.
+I have no idea how much coverage the situation is getting back home.
+When I did a Google search for articles about it, I found very little in the US media.

 President Andrés Manuel López Obrador, who was just elected in 2018, has vowed to stop the gasoline theft.
 He had Pemex shut down the most vulnerable pipelines and begin delivering gasoline using guarded tank trucks.
 This has resulted in vast gasoline shortages.

-On Friday, one of the pipelines that had been tapped into in a small town, Tlahuelilpan, about 80 miles north of Mexico City, burst into flames.
+On Friday in Tlahuelilpan, a small town about 80 miles north of Mexico City, one of the pipelines burst into flames.
 The army had cordoned off the area, but several hundred desperate Mexicans, regular folks who just needed gas, broke through and were attempting to fill containers when the fire erupted.
 The death toll stands at 90, with many more injured.

 The part about me

 But as one gringo resident said to me, you can pretty much just let Mexicans deal with their shit and not worry about it.
 And I get that.
-Part of the reason I am considering escaping the USA is that it’s so troubling to be personally invested in what my government is doing when it’s doing such horrendous stuff.
+Part of the reason I am considering escaping the USA is that it’s so troubling to have a strong personal investment in what my government is doing when it’s doing such horrendous stuff.
 Moving here will afford me the opportunity to let go of all that and not let it affect me.

-But I am interested in politics and current events, and interestingly enough, I feel like I should care about what’s going on wherever I am.
-If I’m going to be a resident here, isn’t it right and good to take an interest in Mexican politics even if I’m not a citizen and can’t vote?
+But I am interested in politics and current events.
+I feel like I should care about goings-on wherever I am.
+If I’m going to be a resident here, isn’t it right and good to take an interest in Mexican politics?
+Even if I’m not a citizen and can’t vote?

 Or is it just the opposite?
 As a non-citizen and, at least for now, a non-resident, is it inappropriate for me to stick my nose into affairs that are none of my concern?
 If a visitor comes to the USA and starts taking an interest in our politics, how would that make me feel?
 Impressed and pleased by their understanding of our civic life?
 Or annoyed by their involvement in matters that are not of any significance to them?

-In Buenos Aires my tour group visited the Abuelas de Plaza de Maio and listened to a talk by one of its members.
-It was deeply moving.
+In Buenos Aires my tour group visited the Abuelas de Plaza de Maio.
+We listened to a deeply moving talk by one of its members.
 As I wrote at the time, it was the emotional high point of the trip.
 But as affected as I was, I recognized it as a domestic issue for the Argentinean people and their government.